Digital Check In for Assisted Living Facilities

 As you evaluate which QR code based app is right for your facility, here are five key criteria.

 Privacy, Security, Permanent.
 You want to be assured that personal information of guests and staff in the daily log remain private.
 As you evaluate vendors, ask where the check-in data is saved and who has access to it.
 The data should be securely stored immediately in the cloud and be immune to tampering.
-Of note, when our facility moved to the Safe Site Check In app, we finally get rid of the outdated paper sign-in book that was at the front desk.
-Along with keeping visitor information private, it saved us lots of time previously spent filing and keeping track of the sign-in paperwork.

 Customization.
-You want to be able to automate most of a receptionist’s duties.
-You need to appropriately check in guests, healthcare providers, staff and residents.
+Be sure you can automate most of a receptionist’s duties.
+That means you can appropriately check in guests, healthcare providers, staff and residents.
 You should be able to modify the check-in questions or create your own, including the ability to notify staff when visitors arrive.
-You also want to insert a picture of your facility and your logo on the safety check in app, so visitors know it’s approved and affiliated with the building.
+It’s a good idea to insert a picture of your facility and your logo on facility’s QR poster.
+That way, visitors know it’s approved and affiliated with the building.

 Reports.
 It helps to run a regular report on visitor check-ins.
 This tells you how many people are in the building at any given time, and the frequency of guests for residents, and how long they stay, for example.
 It’s also helpful for facility management, capacity planning, and staffing.
+The data allows you to validate hourly wage claims and timecards.

 Unlimited check in..
 Look for a flat-fee based option instead of paying per visitor or based on the size of the facility.